nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 To use ML for real business applications you should use and reuse good FOSS tools, frameworks and knowledge available.
 But you should also take the quality aspects (technical and non-technical) that come with a framework choice into account.

 When using machine learning FOSS solutions you can inspect the working and evaluate all risks involved.
 Or by using FOSS solution you can ask every IT company or consultant with the right skills to audit the application.
-Because in the end: The security, safety and privacy of your customers are at risk and you will be held accountable.
+Because in the end: When security, safety or  privacy of your customers is at risk and you are accountable.

 Open data